yrsong15/HomeSweetHome/README.md

 **Sept 3rd**
 + Completed crude version of Level One.
 Game automatically shuts down when all three strawberries are consumed.

-**TODO**
-+ TODO: Implement more challenging Level 2
-+ TODO: Refine instructions on splash pages for games

 ## Design
 The game design has been detailed on DESIGN.txt.
 It can also be viewed below; I personally prefer *Markdown* to normal *.txt* files.